 Hon.
 David Joanasie (interpretation): Thank you, Madam Chairperson.
-FANS and the Government of Nunavut work together with the regional Inuit organizations, and to my knowledge, though Inuit receive FANS, they can also be provided additional funding.

-Perhaps the regional organizations have their own policies.
-Perhaps they can provide information on whose funding can be increased and where we stand.
-We try to keep them informed on what is developing with FANS when it concerns student in Nunavut.
+Our FANS officials with the Government of Nunavut work together with the regional Inuit organizations.
+To my knowledge, Inuit can get additional funding, even if they receive FANS.
+Perhaps the Inuit regional organizations have their own policies.
+Maybe they can provide information on whose funding can be increased and where they stand.
+We try to keep them informed on what is developing with FANS when it concerns Nunavut Inuit students.
 Thank you, Madam Chairperson.

-Chairperson: Mr. Netser, are you done? (interpretation ends) Okay.
+Chairperson (interpretation): Mr. Netser, are you done? (interpretation ends) Okay.
 Let's try this again.
 Clause 1.
 Agreed?